-After “The Doctor is IN,” now again a written post in the category of PLM and complementary practices/domains.
-In January, I discussed together with Henrik Hulgaard from Configit the complementary value of PLM and CLM (Configuration Lifecycle Management).
+After “The Doctor is IN,” I have another written post in the category of PLM and complementary practices/domains.
+In January, I discussed the complementary value of PLM and CLM (Configuration Lifecycle Management) with Henrik Hulgaard from Configit.
 For me, CLM is a synonym for Product Configuration Management.

 As expected, readers were asking the question: